 Close your eyes for a minute.
 Relax.
 Let your mind wander, back to your childhood.

 What hobby did you really love as a youngster?
-What did you want to be doing when you had to go to school?
-What gave you a thrill?
+And what did you want to be doing when you had to go to school?
 Why did you love it?

 Above all, how did it make you feel?